sudonatalie/layout-trello/README.md

 List Layouts for Trello
 =======================

-Chrome extension that allows Trello lists to be displayed vertically or in a grid.

-The List Layouts for Trello extension adds a button to your Trello board pages allowing you to toggle the layout of the lists from horizontal to grid to vertical.
+The List Layouts for Trello extension allows you to toggle the Trello board layout from horizontal to grid to vertical.

 Installation
 ------------